The Scientific Advisory Board to The “New” Prostate Cancer InfoLink

 Philip Kantoff, MD — Dr. Kantoff is one of the world’s pre-eminent authorities on advanced prostate cancer.
 He is a professor of medicine at Harvard Medical School and director of the Lank Center for Genitourinary Oncology in the Department of Medical Oncology, Dana-Farber Cancer Institute, Boston, Massachusetts.
 He is also the leader of the Dana-Farber/Harvard Cancer Center Prostate Cancer Program; director of the prostate cancer Specialized Program of Research Excellence (SPORE); and chief clinical research officer and chief of the Division of Solid Tumor Oncology at Dana-Farber.
 For additional information about Dr. Kantoff, please click here.

-Mark S. Litwin, MD, MPH — Dr. Litwin is Professor of Urology and Health Services, Department of Urology, UCLA Healthcare and Department of Health Services, UCLA School of Public Health, University of California Los Angeles, Los Angeles, California.
-His practice is limited to urologic oncology focused on prostate, bladder, testis, kidney, and penile cancer.
-He studies health-related quality of life in men with prostate cancer, medical outcomes in urologic oncology, quality of care in urology, and the epidemiologic burden of urologic diseases in America.
+Mark S. Litwin, MD, MPH — Dr. Litwin is Professor and Chairman of the Department of Urology, UCLA Healthcare and Professor of Public Health, UCLA School of Public Health, University of California Los Angeles, Los Angeles, California.
+His practice is limited to urologic oncology and emphasises health-related quality of life in men with prostate cancer, medical outcomes in urologic oncology, and the epidemiologic burden of urologic diseases in America.
 One of his long-time research interests has been the quality of men’s lives after treatment for early and late stage prostate cancer.
 He created and directs IMPACT, a public assistance program for low-income, uninsured California men with prostate cancer.
 For additional information about Dr. Litwin, please click here.

 Heather Payne, MB BS, MRCP, FRCR — Dr. Payne is a Consultant in Clinical Oncology at University College London Hospitals and at The Institute of Urology, London, England.
 Working within a multidisciplinary team, she is the lead in treatments for prostate cancer with radiotherapy, hormone therapy, and novel therapies, and she has pioneered a program of high dose rate brachytherapy.
 Her research interests, include hormone therapy, radiotherapy, chemotherapy, and quality of life and decision making for men with prostate cancer.
 For additional information about Dr. Payne, please click here.

 J. Brantley Thrasher, MD, FACS — Dr. Thrasher is Professor and William L. Valk Chair of Urology and Co-Director of the Operative Services at the University of Kansas Medical Center in Kansas City, Kansas.
-He is involved in basic science and in clinical research in the development of new diagnostic techniques and treatments for prostate, bladder and kidney cancer.
-His many editorial appointments include membership of the Editorial Advisory Board of American Family Physician (a journal with one of the largest circulations of any medical journal).
+He is involved in basic and clinical research into the development of new diagnostic techniques and treatments for prostate, bladder and kidney cancer.
+His many editorial appointments include membership of the Editorial Advisory Board of American Family Physician (which has one of the largest circulations of any medical journal).
 For more information about Dr. Thrasher, please click here.